House Un-American Activities Committee: History

-Precursors to the committee
+Precursors to the Committee

+During the mid-20th century, the American public became increasingly concerned about the potential infiltration of foreign ideologies within the United States government.
+In response to this distress, several congressional committees were established to investigate and prevent possible subversive activities.
+Among these was the House Un-American Activities Committee, which conducted a series of high-profile investigations.
+Often characterized as "witch hunts", they aimed to identify alleged communist sympathizers and spies within American institutions.

 Overman Committee (1918–1919)

-Lee Slater Overman headed the first congressional investigation of American communism back in 1919.
+Lee Slater Overman headed the first congressional investigation of American communism in 1919.

-The Overman Committee was a subcommittee of the Senate Judiciary Committee chaired by North Carolina Democratic Senator Lee Slater Overman that operated from September 1918 to June 1919.
+The Overman Committee, chaired by North Carolina Democratic senator Lee Slater Overman, was a subcommittee of the Senate Judiciary Committee that operated from September 1918 to June 1919.
 The subcommittee investigated German as well as "Bolshevik elements" in the United States.

 This subcommittee was initially concerned with investigating pro-German sentiments in the American liquor industry.
 After World War I ended in November 1918, and the German threat lessened, the subcommittee began investigating Bolshevism, which had appeared as a threat during the First Red Scare after the Russian Revolution in 1917.
 The subcommittee's hearing into Bolshevik propaganda, conducted from February 11 to March 10, 1919, played a decisive role in constructing an image of a radical threat to the United States during the first Red Scare.

 Fish Committee (1930)

-U.S. Representative Hamilton Fish III (R-NY), who was a fervent anti-communist, introduced, on May 5, 1930, House Resolution 180, which proposed to establish a committee to investigate communist activities in the United States.
+Congressman Hamilton Fish III (R-NY), who was a fervent anti-communist, introduced, on May 5, 1930, House Resolution 180, which proposed to establish a committee to investigate communist activities in the United States.
 The resulting committee, Special Committee to Investigate Communist Activities in the United States commonly known as the Fish Committee, undertook extensive investigations of people and organizations suspected of being involved with or supporting communist activities in the United States.
 Among the committee's targets were the American Civil Liberties Union and communist presidential candidate William Z. Foster.
 The committee recommended granting the United States Department of Justice more authority to investigate communists, and strengthening immigration and deportation laws to keep communists out of the United States.